nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/02-quickstart.md

 ### Install Python 3

 Python 3.5 or higher is required.
-There are many ways to install Python 3 on Windows, macOS, or Linux, including the [official packages](https://www.python.org/downloads/), [Homebrew](https://brew.sh) for macOS, and the [Anaconda Distribution](https://www.anaconda.com/distribution/).
+There are many ways to install Python 3 on Windows, macOS, or Linux, including the [official packages](https://www.python.org/downloads/), [Homebrew](https://brew.sh) for macOS, and [Conda](https://www.anaconda.com/distribution/).
 Details are beyond the scope of this guide, but make sure you install Python 3.5 or higher.

 You may already have Python 3 installed, especially if you're on Linux.
 Check by running `python3 --version`: